Ministry of Animal Husbandry (Maharashtra): Ministers of State

-List of Principal Secretary
+List of principal secretary

 Animal husbandry in Maharashtra

 Many farmers in Maharashtra depend on animal husbandry for their livelihood.
 In addition to supplying milk, meat, eggs, wool, their castings (dung) and hides, animals, mainly bullocks, are the major source of power for both farmers and drayers.
 Thus, animal husbandry plays an important role in the rural economy.
 The national gross value of output from this sector was 8,123 billion Rupees in FY 2015–16.

-Organizational structure
+Organisational structure

 Department is further divided into following sub-departments for ease of administration.